yoshimalaise/CodeCouch/README.md

 Once the JAR file is built, you can run it using
 `java -jar target/mytodo-1.0-SNAPSHOT.jar`

+You can package the jar by running the following command (see https://github.com/dante-biase/jar2app) `jar2app CodeCouch.jar -i CodeCouchLogo.icns -n CodeCouch`

 ## Project structure

 - `MainLayout.java` in `src/main/java` contains the navigation setup (i.e., the